syrianarchive/syrianarchive-investigations/investigations/Zardana.md

 *A map showing the location of the areas controlled by the Syrian armed opposition (in green) in Idlib province, and Zardana - Source: [Liveuamap](https://www.google.com/url?q=https://syria.liveuamap.com/&sa=D&ust=1538476154392000)*

+## De-escalation zone

+On 4 May 2017, the sponsoring states of Astana Talks (Russia, Turkey and Iran) [signed a memorandum of understanding for the establishment of de-escalation zones in Syria](https://www.youtube.com/watch?v=5cF-gIL8yzk) which took effect on 6 May 2017.
+The Russian Ministry of Defense [published a map showing](https://function.mil.ru/news_page/intrel/more.htm?id=12121964%40egNews) the locations included in this memorandum as shown below (de-escalation zones in blue, ISIS in grey, Syrian army in orange).
+Zardana is located within the de-escalation zone.

-It is worth mentioning that there is a Turkish observation point in Tal El-Eis roughly 20 km east of Zardana.
-In a [press conference](https://www.youtube.com/watch?time_continue=106&amp=&v=oqUQxr-FU9I) of the Russian Ministry of Defence concerning the observation points, it is possible to identify the Turkish observation point on Tal El-Eis on the map.
+There is also a Turkish observation point in Tal El-Eis roughly 20 km east of Zardana.
+This can be confirmed by a video of a [press conference](https://www.youtube.com/watch?time_continue=106&amp=&v=oqUQxr-FU9I) publlished by the Russian Ministry of Defence concerning the observation points, it is possible to identify the Turkish observation point on Tal El-Eis on the map.

 ![](/assets/investigations/zardana/image8.png)

 ![](/assets/investigations/zardana/image9.jpg)

+## Geolocating the impact site

 Below are photos publihsed by thr AFP of the ipact site.